elmer-garduno/minhashing/README.md

 # Create the jar
 mvn jar:jar

-# First unzip the dataset data/wiki-100000.zip and put it into the dfs
+# Unzip the dataset data/wiki-100000.zip and put it into the dfs
 hadoop dfs -put data/wiki-100000.txt wiki-100000.txt
 ```